OrcaSlicer/OrcaSlicer_WIKI/print_settings/speed/speed_settings_acceleration.md

 # Acceleration

 Acceleration in 3D printing is usually set on the printer's firmware settings.
-This setting will try to override the acceleration when [normal printing acceleration](#normal-printing) value is different than 0.
+This setting will try to override the acceleration when [normal printing acceleration](#normal-printing) value is different from 0.
 Orca will limit the acceleration to not exceed the acceleration set in the Printer's Motion Ability settings.

 - [Normal printing](#normal-printing)